 Food and Agriculture Courses

-Improving Our Food System Through Organic & Values-Based Supply Chains
+Improving Our Food System Through Values-Based Supply Chains

-In 2018 and 2023, BFI offered a seminar at UC Berkeley that brought experts on the Farm Bill to campus with the goals of understanding the general framework of this important legislation and identifying areas of particular interest for further study.
-Students critically analyzed the Farm Bill’s history, structure, and implementation, contributed to real-time discussions, and built skills in policy analysis, debate, communications, and coalition-building.
+In 2018 and 2023, BFI offered a seminar at UC Berkeley, which brought experts on the Farm Bill to campus with the goals of understanding the general framework of this important legislation and identifying areas of particular interest for further study.
+Students critically analyzed the Farm Bill’s history, structure and implementation, contributed to real-time discussions, and built skills in policy analysis, debate, communications and coalition-building.

 Edible Education

-Edible Education 101 is a hybrid public lecture series and for-credit class in partnership with the Edible Schoolyard Project and UC Berkeley.
-It has been offered to undergraduate students and members of the public since 2011, and explores the future of food, its diverse systems, and movements.
-The course is offered free to the public through the UC Berkeley Haas School of Business, both in person and through a virtual stream.
-Lecture topics have included organic agriculture, food safety, hunger, farm bill reform, farm-to-school initiatives, agroecology, labor in the food system, urban agriculture, food sovereignty, and local food economies.
+Edible Education 101 was a hybrid public lecture series and for-credit class in partnership with the Edible Schoolyard Project and UC Berkeley Haas School of Business and Berkeley Food Institute.
+It was offered to undergraduate students and free to members of the public.
+The course sunsetted in 2023.
+The course explored the future of food, its diverse systems and movements.
+Lecture topics included organic agriculture, food safety, hunger, Farm Bill reform, farm-to-school initiatives, agroecology, labor in the food system, urban agriculture, food sovereignty and local food economies.